hobbit-project/keycloak-jetty-adapter-for-hobbit/README.md

 ## Keycloak-Jetty-adapter for HOBBIT

 This projects comprises a fix that adapts the Keycloak-Jetty-adapter to the requirements of the HOBBIT project.
-In this project, it needs to be possible to turn of the realm checking if necessary.
+In this project, it needs to be possible to turn off the realm checking if necessary.

 ### Build